How Rocket works

 4. Iterate in small steps

 Build incrementally instead of creating everything at once.
-Small, focused changes are easier to test, debug, and refine.
-Why small steps work:- Each change is easier to verify and fix
+Small, focused changes are easier to test, debug, and refine.- Start with core functionality, then add features one by one

 - Build one screen or component at a time